 - 2.6.1 The issue of liability for the quality and accuracy of data is likely to grow in prominence over this period.
 Historically, NMCAs and other providers of geospatial information have largely been able to avoid this issue, publishing disclaimers that strive to absolve them from any litigation risk.
 The wording of one government's open licence offers a typical example.
 'The Information is licensed 'as is' and the Information Provider excludes all representations, warranties, obligations and liabilities in relation to the Information to the maximum extent permitted by law.
-The Information Provider is not liable for any errors or omissions in the Information and shall not be liable for any loss, injury or damage of any kind caused by its use. - 2.6.2 However, there have been situations in the wider government data environment where attempts have been made to seek legal redress, where the data can be proven to have been inaccurate and hence the user has suffered a loss.
-It is hard to predict the impact if such a trend were to grow, but it is an issue that all data providers will have to consider carefully and may also impact on wider law-making within government.
+The Information Provider is not liable for any errors or omissions in the Information and shall not be liable for any loss, injury or damage of any kind caused by its use.'6 - 2.6.2 However, there have been situations in the wider government data environment where attempts have been made to seek legal redress, where the data can be proven to have been inaccurate and hence the user has suffered a loss.
+It is hard to predict the impact if such a trend were to grow, but it is an issue that all data providers will have to consider carefully and may also impact on wider law-making within government. - 2.6.3 The response to this increasing risk over the next few years seems likely to take one of two forms: a continued acceptance of the risk, with government legislation to minimise the litigation risk; or the development of a 'warranted' data model, where at least some attributes of data will contain a form of guarantee.
+This will inevitably command a higher price to cover the risk, but may genuinely be seen as a value-add by professional users using the data to make high-impact decisions.